scottfr/SystemsBook/11 Going Global/Going Global.md

 </html>
 ````

 There are dozens of different tags you can use in your document to structure it.
-We can't comprehensively cover them all here, but the following table summarizes a few of the most useful ones:
+We can't cover them all here, but the following table summarizes a few of the most useful ones:

 Tag | Usage | Example
 --|--|--